 Work profiles on fully managed devices (COPE) debuted with Android Oreo on the 21st of August, 2017.
-In the extortionate amount of time since then (highlighted above) there are still only a minute number of EMMs in the market which support this perfect middle-ground between the loss of control on work profile devices, and lack of support for personal use on fully managed devices.
+In the extortionate amount of time since then there are still a number of EMMs in the market which do not support this perfect middle-ground between the loss of control on work profile devices, and lack of support for personal use on fully managed devices.

 With advancements in Android Enterprise solutions to date, in particular OEMConfig, the workload for EMM vendors today has in theory shrunk.
 OEMs like Samsung and Zebra have fully embraced OEMConfig, with the former recommending the adoption of Android Enterprise over legacy DA-period SAFE APIs.